santoshbt/weather_forecaster/README.md

  require 'weather_forecaster'

- To get the weather forecast for 5 days from today, default is 1 day.
+ To get the weather forecast for 5 days from today, use

  forecast = WeatherForecaster.forecast("London", 5)

+ Default is 1 day.

  - forecast.city = London
  - forecast.country = GB